kefuzhu/University-of-Rochester/CSC446/Lecture-Note/Lecture5-SVM.md

 Because $\xi_n \ge 0$ for any $n$, $\xi_n = \max\{0, 1 - y_n(W^TX^{(n)} + b)\}$

-The parameter $C$ is tuned by using development set, which is the primal optimization problem for SVM
+**Note**: The parameter $C$ is tuned by using development set, which is the primal optimization problem for SVM

-## SGD for SVM

-**Objective Function**
+Substitue $\xi_n$ in the objective function, we now have

 <center>
 $\min_{w,b} \frac{1}{2} ||w||^2 + C \cdot \sum_{n=1}^N \max\{0, 1 - y_n(W^TX^{(n)} + b)\}$